yosefaljamal9999/97b/README.md

-it's just an ai plugin for vendetta to to make a new command called /uploading to make it upload a photo using imgbb
+it's just an ai generated plugin for vendetta to to make a new command called /uploading to make it upload a photo using imgbb